compbiozurich/UZH-BIO392/course-material/2022/imallona/exercises.md

 ## to go to the a.bed file directory
 cd ~/course/soft/bedtools2/test/intersect/

-awk -v OFS='\t' '{print $1,$2+1,$3+1,$4,$5,$6}' a.bed
+awk -v OFS='\t' '{print $1,$2+1,$3-1,$4,$5,$6}' a.bed

 cd - ## to go back to the previous directory

 ```

 Please notice this is not trivial at all, what happens if interested in doing that strand aware? are the add/subtract arithmetics dependent upon the strand?
 What if we get out of the chromosome sizes bounds?
 Extra task: browse https://bedtools.readthedocs.io/en/latest/content/tools/slop.html and https://bedtools.readthedocs.io/en/latest/content/tools/flank.html .
+Also, how would choices on 0/1 counting, closed/open interval encodings impact this task?
 </p>
 </details>